WojciechMatuszewski/programming-notes/aws-serverless.md

 So you have your lambda in the cloud.
 AWS **spins your lambdas** in containers.
 These containers gets discarded (it's like 5-20 mins of inactivity).
 If AWS decided to discard container your lambda was in it's in a _cold state_.
 When called **a new container must be created** resulting in slow response speed.

+### Lambda@Edge

+> Instead of going to the origin server request will go to the nearest node available.

+What's more exciting is that you can do computations there now.
+Previously it was not possible.

 ## AWS Cognito

 This service is used for authentication but there are 2 variations: